ayushman18/E-commerce_EDA_using_Python/README.md

 # E-commerce_EDA_using_Python
-This contains my new exploratory data analytics project of an E-commerce sales report using Excel and Python libraries. using
+This contains my new exploratory data analytics project of an E-commerce sales report using Excel and Python libraries.